Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 Part V: Professional Audit Evidence and Operational Integration

-Independent professional auditors at two major accounting firms have documented systematic control deficiencies and operational integration that raise questions about organizational independence.
+Independent professional auditors at two major accounting firms have documented operational integration and control deficiencies that raise questions about organizational independence.

 Deloitte Finding 2023-001: Significant Deficiency